The Roots of Progress Fellowship

 To qualify for the fellowship, you must be a good writer; but our goal is to help you become a great one.
 Writing instruction is central to the Blog-Building Intensive.

-You’ll receive regular edits on all your writing—from professional editors, your peers, and the Roots of Progress team.
 Our goal is to empower you to finish the program with four pieces that you are proud of—some of the best writing you’ve ever done.

 Read more